isomerpages/nlb-biblioasia/_holding-area/Gloved Gods: Battling Key, Yeo Choon Song and the Roaring 20s of Singapore Boxing.md

 In 1920, the Taits brought a travelling circus to Singapore, and in an apparently spur-of-the-moment decision, constructed a makeshift boxing ring to host exhibition bouts after the evening’s main entertainments were done.[^6] The first few fights were between Filippino circus workers.
 As interest grew and larger crowds started gathering, the brothers invited daring onlookers to fight them.[^7]

-This humble beginning was the taproot from which sprang the heady, golden years of boxing in Singapore.&nbsp;
+This humble beginning was the taproot from which sprang the heady, golden years of boxing in Singapore.

 The sport held a peculiar fascination for the locals.
 Unlike cricket, tennis or swimming – which were mostly confined to exclusive upper-class clubs for the affluent – boxing belonged “to the greater mayhem and disorder of the streets”.[^8]